freenas/freenas-docs/userguide/system.rst

    Mirroring a Boot Device

-Once the mirror is created, the "Status" screen will indicate that it is now a *mirror* and the number of devices in the mirror will be shown, as seen in the example in
+Once the mirror is created, the :guilabel:`Status` screen indicates that it is now a *mirror*.
+The number of devices in the mirror are shown, as seen in the example in
 :numref:`Figure %s <mirror_boot_status_fig>`.